digitalohm/atom-gibberwocky/README.md

   editor = atom.workspace.getActiveTextEditor()
   editor.selectLinesContainingCursors()
   atom.commands.dispatch evt.target, 'gibberwocky:toggle'
+  atom.commands.dispatch(evt.target, 'editor:move-to-end-of-line')
 ```

-This will allow you to use ctrl-enter while retaining the alt-shift-enter keymap
+This will allow you to use ctrl-enter while retaining the alt-shift-enter keymap.
+After the command is executed it moves the cursor to the end of the next line